Who Rules the Land of Denial?: Critical reviews

 "Who Rules the Land of Denial?" received extremely positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 87% approval rating with an average rating of 8.3/10 for the episode, based on 15 reviews.
 The site's consensus states: "'Who Rules the Land of Denial?' offers gripping evidence that even when it's in something of a holding pattern, Fargo remains queasily compelling."

-Matt Fowler of IGN gave the episode an "amazing" 9.6 out of 10 and wrote in his verdict, "'Who Rules the Land of Denial?' was, probably, the scariest Fargo episode to date, filled from front to finish with nightmarish imagery and horrifying concepts that, at times, pushed the edges of the cosmic envelop.
+Matt Fowler of IGN gave the episode an "amazing" 9.6 out of 10 and wrote in his verdict, "'Who Rules the Land of Denial?' was, probably, the scariest Fargo episode to date, filled from front to finish with nightmarish imagery and horrifying concepts that, at times, pushed the edges of the cosmic envelope.
 Murders, maulings, poisonings and penance - this tremendous chapter saw Nikki prevail, Sy fall, and Emmit succumb to guilt."

 Zack Handlen of The A.V.
 Club gave the episode a "B" grade and wrote, "I wouldn't say I was ever precisely bored by any of it.
 But I'm not sure this all adds up to anything beyond narrative flailing - frequently memorable and entertaining flailing, to be sure, but flailing nonetheless."

 Alan Sepinwall of Uproxx wrote, "This season is still disappointing in some ways, mainly because a number of characters (the Stussy brothers in particular) don't feel as fleshed-out and human as their counterparts from previous years, but a show capable of those two bowling alley scenes is a show I will roll with for a very long time — on Shabbos or otherwise."
 Ben Travers of IndieWire gave the episode a "B-" grade and wrote, "Eight hours is too long to be trying to light a match."